orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Highly customizable.
 Adapt the section to reflect your practices and define “usage data” (it could be events, logs etc.).
 Link to your privacy page. --->

-We retain your usage data for a period of 90 days after your trial.
-All data is then completely removed from the dashboard and server.
+We retain your data for as long as you have a active contract with us after which we will delete your all your data.
+Your data will be removed from our various backups 2 weeks after deletion.
-Every user can request the removal of usage data by contacting support.
-Read more about our privacy settings at [DOMAIN/privacy](DOMAIN/privacy).
+Every user can request the removal of usage data by contacting [support@orlo.tech](mailto:support@orlo.tech) Read more about our privacy settings at [orlo.tech/privacy-policy/](https://orlo.tech/privacy-policy/).

 ## Business continuity and disaster recovery